amd-zhaofeng/SummarizationAdaptor/Design_Document.md

      - Bias terms primarily affect token-level baseline preferences rather than contextual understanding
      - For summarization, contextual relationships between tokens are more important than individual token biases

-> **Future work of layer-specific LoRA configurations**: The current implementation applies identical LoRA parameters across all target modules.
-Future experiments could implement differentiated LoRA configurations for each layer type based on their specific function in the summarization process.
-For example, attention mechanism components (q_proj, k_proj, v_proj, o_proj) might benefit from different rank or alpha values than feed-forward network components (gate_proj, up_proj, down_proj).
-This layer-specific optimization could potentially achieve better precision with the same or fewer trainable parameters.

 ### 5.4 Training Process

 The training process leverages the SFTTrainer from the TRL (Transformer Reinforcement Learning) library to streamline fine-tuning while applying best practices for efficient learning.
 The process focuses on adapter parameter optimization while keeping the base model frozen.